 If you are a new student and have applied to study on an Undergraduate or Postgraduate course your Fee Status is determined by the Admissions Office, based on the information you have supplied on your course application form (or via your UCAS application) and on the University's own fee assessment questionnaire (if applicable) which can be downloaded here.

 The Admissions Office will confirm in your Offer letter whether you will be charged 'Home/EU' or 'International' Tuition Fees.
-(In some cases, further clarification will be sought to determine the correct status for you before a final 'Offer' letter is issued and/or you may be advised to defer your studies until such a time that your meet the essential requirements for 'Home/EU' rate Tuition Fees).
+(In some cases, further clarification will be sought to determine the correct status for you before a final 'Offer' letter is issued and/or you may be advised to defer your studies until such a time that you meet the essential requirements for 'Home/EU' rate Tuition Fees).

-The University follow the guidance notes published by UKCISA (UK Council for International Student Affairs) when assessing a student's Fee Status.
+The University follows the guidance notes published by UKCISA (UK Council for International Student Affairs) when assessing a student's Fee Status.
 These guidance notes interpret the Education (Fees and Awards) (Wales) Regulations 2007 and 2008 on tuition fee status.

 To be determined as Home fee status you must fulfil the following three essential conditions: If,